datasnakes/python-hands-on-tutorial/exercise_0/README.md

-# Teach show how to type
+# Teach Xiao how to type